AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ## Quick Start: Videos {#quick-start-videos}

 The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Dynamic Media.
-After each step is cross-references to topic headings where you can find more information.
+After each step, there are cross-references to topic headings where you can find more information.

 >[!NOTE]
 >